strannik19/td_devel/tools/README.md

 housekeeping.sh
 ===============
-Simple bash script where a folder can be specified to free space, after a certain space is available.
+Simple bash script where a folder can be specified to free space, until a certain amount of space is available again.

 sbitwrapper.c
 =============